-Gift Aid entitlement

-Where additional information may be required such as health related information this will be obtained with the consent of the member who will be informed as to why this information is required and the purpose that it will be used for.

-Where ____________U3A organises a trip or activity that requires next of kin information to be provided, a legitimate interest assessment (link) will have been completed in order to request this information.
-Members will be made aware that the assessment has been completed..

 Photographs

 Photographs are classified as personal data.
 Where group photographs are being taken members will be asked to step out of shot if they don’t wish to be in the photograph.
 Otherwise consent will be obtained from members in order for photographs to be taken and members will be informed as to where photographs will be displayed.
-Should a member wish at any time to remove their consent and to have their photograph removed then they should contact _______________ to advise that they no longer wish their photograph to be displayed.
+Should a member wish at any time to remove their consent and to have their photograph removed then they should contact the secretary to advise that they no longer wish their photograph to be displayed.

 Accuracy of data and keeping data up-to-date

-_____________U3A has a responsibility to ensure members' information is kept up to date.
+Loch Leven Curling Club has a responsibility to ensure members' information is kept up to date.
 Members will be informed to let the membership secretary know if any of their personal information changes.
-In addition, on an annual basis, the membership renewal process will provide an opportunity for members to inform ______________________U3A as to any changes in their personal information..
+In addition, on an annual basis, the membership renewal process will provide an opportunity for members to inform Loch Leven Curling Club as to any changes in their personal information..

 Accountability and governance

-The U3A Committee are responsible for ensuring that the U3A remains compliant with data protection requirements and can evidence that it has.
+The Loch Leven Curling Club Committee are responsible for ensuring that the Loch Leven Curling Club remains compliant with data protection requirements and can evidence that it has.
 Where consent is required for specific purposes then evidence of this consent (either electronic or paper) will be obtained and retained securely.
-The U3A Committee will ensure that new members joining the Committee receive an induction into the requirements of GDPR and the implications for their role. _________________U3A will also ensure that group conveners are made aware of their responsibilities in relation to the data they hold and process.
-Committee Members shall also stay up to date with guidance and practice within the U3A movement and shall seek additional input from the Third Age Trust National Office should any uncertainties arise.
+The Loch Leven Curling Club Committee will ensure that new members joining the Committee receive an induction into the requirements of GDPR and the implications for their role.
 The Committee will review data protection and who has access to information on a regular basis as well as reviewing what data is held.
-When Committee Members and Group Conveners relinquish their roles, they will be asked to either pass on data to those who need it and/or delete data.
+When Committee Members relinquish their roles, they will be asked to either pass on data to those who need it and/or delete data.

 Secure Processing

-________________Committee Members have a responsibility to ensure that data is both securely held and processed.
+Loch Leven Curling Club Committee Members have a responsibility to ensure that data is both securely held and processed.
 This will include:

 Committee members using strong passwords